Documentation

 Kubernetes resource attributes

-• k8s.pod.uid with the Pod identifier, supported for both cgroups v1 and v2
+• k8s.pod.uid with the Pod identifier is supported for both cgroups v1 and v2.

 • k8s.container.name with the name of the container.